RapidAPI/DevRel-Stack-Data/learn/posts/rapidapi-hub-provider/security.md

 ## Firewall Settings

 RapidAPI adds a unique `X-RapidAPI-Proxy-Secret` header on every API request.
-This header has a unique value for every API and if the value is invalid (missing or different), it can be assumed that it isn't coming from the RapidAPI infrastructure.
+This header has a unique value for every API, and if the value is invalid (missing or different), it can be assumed that it isn't coming from the RapidAPI infrastructure.

 ![Firewall Settings](https://raw.githubusercontent.com/RapidAPI/DevRel-Stack-Data/production/learn/posts/rapidapi-hub-provider/images/image15.png)